getredash/website/onpremise/setup/supported-data-sources-options-reqs.md

 For information on how to write MongoDB queries, see [_documentation_](https://redash.io/help/queries/querying_mongodb.html).

-## ElasticSearch
+## Elasticsearch

-For information on how to write ElasticSearch queries, see [_documentation_](https://redash.io/help/queries/querying_elasticsearch.html).
+For information on how to write Elasticsearch queries, see [_documentation_](https://redash.io/help/queries/querying_elasticsearch.html).

 ## InfluxDB